Amsterdam

 To put Amsterdam's size in perspective, its area of 219 km² is about 1.2x the size of Washington D.C..
 Meanwhile, Osaka at 225 km² is roughly the same size as Amsterdam.

-Japan's third-largest city and a culinary capital.
-Also known as "The Kitchen of Japan", Osaka has an area of 225 km² and is home to 2.8 million people.
+Also known as "Nation's Kitchen", Osaka has an area of 225 km² and is home to 2.8 million people.
 It was established in 645.
-Visitors come for Osaka Castle, Dotonbori district, Street food culture, and much more.
+Visitors come for Osaka Castle, Dotonbori district, Universal Studios Japan, and much more.
 Getting around is easy with the Osaka Metro.

 Looking beyond city limits, the Osaka metropolitan area covers 13,228 km², which is 5.1x larger than greater Amsterdam at 2,580 km².
 The Osaka metro area is also more populous, with 19.3 million people compared to 2.5 million.